Taxation in Germany: Inheritance and gift tax

 A single law regulates both inheritance tax and gift tax, requiring the payment of rates from 7% to 50% both on transfers following death and on gifts among the living.
 In contrast to the U.S. estate tax, the inheritance and gift tax is paid by the recipient of the transfer.
 The tax rates depend on the amount and on the relationship between donor and recipient.
 There are also substantial exemption rates, amounting to €500,000 for transfers between married partners and €400,000 for transfers to own (step-)children.
 Deductions as high as 100% apply to cases such as family houses and the possessions of entrepreneurs.

 Capital gains tax

 In Germany there is no special capital gains tax.
 Only under certain conditions gains from private disposal may be taxed.
 Since 1 January 2009 Germany levies a final tax (Abgeltungsteuer) amounting to 25% plus 5.5% solidarity surcharge.
 This may take effect like a capital gains tax for resident persons e.g. disposal of shares.
 The Abgeltungsteuer replaces the earlier half revenue procedure that had been in effect in Germany since 2001.

+Recipients residing abroad can be relieved through exemption from tax deduction or reimbursement of already withheld and remitted capital gains tax in a written application procedure.

+Relief can also be obtained through the data carrier procedure (DTV).
+The DTV is only suitable for financial institutions that regularly submit a large number of applications for reimbursement of German capital gains tax (KapSt) and solidarity surcharge (SolZ) on behalf of their customers residing abroad.

-Consumption Taxes
+Consumption taxes

 Value-added tax

 As a matter of principle, all services and products generated in Germany by a business entity are subject to value-added tax (VAT).
 The German VAT is part of the European Union value added tax system.